A story 275 years in the making

 Giacomo, after a short spell in London, sells Johnson & Justerini to George Johnson before retiring back to Italy.
 George then makes his grandson, Augustus, a partner at the company.
 Johnson & Justerini continues to build relationships with growers and suppliers throughout Europe including Bordeaux, Cadiz, Mayence, Reims, Genoa, Dijon, and Palermo.

-Augustus delivers the wines for both King George III’s Coronation and the Royal Wedding.
-He is given the title of the new Monarch’s wine merchant.
-Justerini & Brooks has been granted the Royal Warrant ever since.
+Augustus delivers the wines for both King George III’s Coronation and the Royal Wedding, and is granted a Royal Warrant of Appointment as wine merchant.

 Johnson & Justerini is an early champion of German wines.
 In 1775 the first official ‘Spätlese’ or late-gathering harvest takes place.
 This sets a style for German wines that remains, to this day, one of its finest trademarks.